Acupuncture is much more than a simple needle.

-True.
-Yet this misses the powerful theory of acupuncture.
-This is what really makes it effective.
-It is not about the needle itself, but the theory behind it.
+The theory of acupuncture, and it’s applications, is what really makes it effective.
+It is not about the needle itself, but how it is used.

 In the next three articles, I will tell you about the theory behind acupuncture, how it works, and also some of the other treatments you may encounter in an acupuncturists office.
 In fact, what we call acupuncture is really only one therapy in Chinese medicine, and a combination is often the most effective.

 Acupuncture states that diseases are caused by imbalances in the body.
 By correcting the imbalances, then the body can work to heal itself.